-The most popular SIPP investments are open-ended funds, followed by equities, investment funds, cash and ETFS.
-Allocation size and investment preferences, typically, depend on investor experience and age group.
+The most popular SIPP investments are open-ended funds, followed by equities, investment funds, cash and ETFs.
+Allocation size and investment preferences, typically, depending on investor experience and age group.

 Popular SIPP acquisitions are large parking lots, especially in busy cities, that offer good returns.
-Many business owners also like to store their offices that they conduct business from in their SIPPs, for tax deductions.
+Many business owners also like to place the commercial buildings that they conduct business from in their SIPPs.

 Low-risk SIPP investments

 Naturally, as with all investments, cash, business bonds and gilts are the safest SIPP investments because they’re low-risk.
-At the same time of writing, yield is low (2%-3% a year).
+At the same time of writing, the yield is low (0%-1% a year).

 High-risk SIPP investments

-Equity income funds are higher up on the risk ladder with attractive income if they succeed (3.5%-4.5% a year).
+Equity income funds are higher up on the risk ladder with attractive income if they succeed.
 Similarly, investments in IPOs or startups, real estate investment trusts (REITs) that invest in commercial or residential land, high yield bonds, land, and certainly, hedge funds are high-risk because of unpredictable market conditions.

 Conversely, if you invest wisely and these SIPP investments succeed, your yields may be massive.